 In Loyalsock Township, reforestation has been suggested for a large area of land between the "Golden Strip" commercial strip mall zone and the levee/I-180 highway.
-This long, narrow swath of mowed land appears to receive a significant amount of stormwater runoff directly from the Golden Strip properties (such as T.J.
-Maxx Plaza), which are heavily impervious.
-Behind many of these buildings, downspouts are buried and their outfall pipes can be seen from I-180 discharging directly into this ponding area.
+This long, narrow swath of mowed land appears to receive a significant amount of stormwater runoff from the Golden Strip properties (such as T.J.
+Maxx Plaza, which are heavily impervious.
 This site has the potential to be converted into a vegetated infiltration area.
 Future investigation is needed to account for levee permitting requirements, because this area is part of the levee's Interior Ponding Area.
-The feasibility of obtaining vegetation from the Lycoming County

-Conservation District will be investigated.
+The feasibility of obtaining vegetation from the Lycoming County Conservation District will be investigated.
 Care should also be taken so that any proposed plantings do not obscure existing business signage facing toward I-180, as this could create opposition to the BMP.